pyrsmk/qwest/README.md

 - added CORS support; `XDomainRequest` for IE8/9 is supported as well
 - added timeout/retries support
 - handle PUT/DELETE requests
+- the `js` response type has been removed for security reasons, if you want anyway to execute a remote script do a `eval(response)` in a `then` promise and set the response type to `text`

 Quick examples
 --------------